 For a more challenging, 5.5-mile route, tack on a jaunt down Crescent Park.
 You’ll exit the Moonwalk, make a right on Decatur Street, follow it to Esplanade Avenue, turn right on Esplanade, and follow the signs to a beautiful 1.4-mile linear park connecting the Bywater, Marigny and French Quarter.
 Run to the end and back, and by the time you return to your room, you’ll have racked up almost a 10K.

 P.S.
 Forget to pack your sneakers?
 The Outlet Collection at Riverwalk, where you can snag a pair of discount designer running shoes, is just steps away from this path.

 This elegant building housed the Spanish colonial building in the 1700s, and now it’s a venue for yoga classes (also, a museum).
-For a double-dose of history and fitness all under one French mansard roof, check out Yoga at the Cabildo.
-Appropriate for all practice levels, classes take place in a sunny, high ceilinged room overlooking Jackson Square from 8:30 a.m. to 9:30 a.m.
-Tuesdays, Thursdays and Saturdays.
-They are $15 or $10 for Friends of the Cabildo members.
+For a double dose of history and fitness all under one French mansard roof, check out Yoga at the Cabildo.
+Appropriate for all practice levels, classes take place in a sunny, high-ceilinged room overlooking Jackson Square on Saturday mornings.
+They are $20 ($10 for Friends of the Cabildo members).